Sunday, January 18

 Beckie, one of our new friends from Calvary Chapel, came to visit the other day and brought over some cloth diapers.
 They are Faith's first diapers of her own; the few she has at home are pretty boy-ish, left over from Noah.
 I think they're a little big though... just for fun we tried on one of the "small" covers and took a picture- she'll definitely be growing into these!

+My mom made Faith some new bibs.
+They are perfect for keeping her clothes spit-up free!
+They are like those towel bibs, with the t-shirt kind of neck, except they're made from cute flannel and the necks are made more like a turtle neck shirt, so the spit-up can't get inside the neck like it does on some of her other bibs.
 I saved the blog (at that point) as a Word document the other day... it was about 180 pages!
 A couple of people have said that I should turn it into a book... we'll see what God has for us in that area.
 I am thankful for this experience, as hard as it's been, because it has really been a learning experience.
 Four or five months ago, I would never have guessed I'd ever know as much about NICU life and all of these medical conditions as I do now...

 All of this new knowledge has also led me to think of a way for me to help other parents going through similar situations.
 I had posted awhile back that I was thinking of going back to school to be a NICU nurse.
 I'm not as sure about that anymore, mainly because it is a lot of school, and the hours would suck... but I'm thinking that there should be a new kind of doula, a NICU doula, that could possibly be a specialty of a postpartum doula.
 Her job would be to serve as a support and an advocate for the parents of a child in the NICU, to do research on the baby's condition and learn everything she could about it so that she could educate the parents to make informed decisions, and to spend time with the baby if the parents weren't able to.
 I've learned over the past 9+ weeks that a lot of the things they do in the NICU are just like things they do in labor & delivery- they do them just because they always have, they're routine, but not actually necessarily needed.
 So, just like a birth doula can help get around the routine and stick to the necessary in terms of birth, the NICU doula would do the same for parents with sick babies.
 I have no idea how to go about getting something like that going though... hopefully I'll be able to figure it out, because it seems like it would be something very helpful to other parents.